 Innovation of the Year

-The Innovation of the Year awards recognize and celebrate University of Guelph innovations that have made or have the potential to generate value for Canada.
+The Innovation of the Year award celebrates University of Guelph innovations that have created, or have the potential to create, meaningful value for Canada, with a focus on demonstrated impact beyond academia.

 Since 2016, innovations representing work conducted by researchers across a variety of university departments have been recognized.
 These innovations continue to have a positive influence in diverse areas including animal health, food packaging, the environment, and human wellness.